tp2750/Makerspace/Workshops/Arduino_2021-09/exercises.md

 * The official Arduino website is https://www.arduino.cc/

   - Download the IDE from https://www.arduino.cc/en/software
+    - Arduino IDE 1.8.19: The standard Processing like IDE (most tutorials refer to this)
+    - Arduino IDE 2.0 RC: The modern VSCode-like IDE (
+    - There is also a web-based editor: https://create.arduino.cc/editor
   - Install according to operating system
   - Consider giving them a donation
 </details>